-- Virtual OLT: With the application of virtual OLTs, a single optical network can carry multiple services.
-Based on infrastructures provided by basic telecom operators, different management domains are set for virtual network operators to separate their services. - VLAN aggregation: In a Layer 3 switch, broadcast domains communicate with each other with each VLAN corresponding to a Layer 3 logical interface.
-This may cause a waste of IP addresses.
-VLAN aggregation, also known as Super VLAN, can solve this problem. - QinQ VLAN: The VLAN tags defined in IEEE 802.1Q can identify a maximum of 4096 VLANs, which are insufficient to distinguish between a large number of users in metro Ethernet.
+- Virtual OLT: With the virtual OLT technology, multiple services can be carried by the same optical network.
+Based on the infrastructures provided by basic telecom operators, virtual network operators are set into different management domains, and their services are separated. - VLAN aggregation: In a Layer 3 switch, the broadcast domains communicate with each other with each VLAN corresponding to a Layer 3 logical interface.
+This may cause insufficient use of IP addresses.
+VLAN aggregation, also known as Super VLAN, can solve this problem. - QinQ VLAN: The VLAN tags defined in the IEEE 802.1Q standard can identify a maximum of 4096 VLANs, which cannot completely distinguish between a large number of users in metro Ethernet networks.
 The QinQ technology solves this problem. - Stacking VLAN: Users and services are well distinguished so that services of different types can be delivered to users correctly and quickly.